Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Introduction

-Our goal here is to explore, both analytically and numerically, the dynamical evolution of a monitored many-body free-fermion system.
 We begin by extending in Sec.~\ref{sec:initial_conditions} the mapping to NLSM field-theory \cite{Poboiko2023a,Poboiko2023b} for the case of finite evolution time $T$ and different initial states.
 Specifically, we consider three classes of Gaussian initial states---maximally mixed state (which also exhibits maximal charge fluctuations out of all Gaussian states), random area-law pure state, and random volume-law pure state---and show which boundary conditions for the NLSM correspond to each of them.
 We then use this general formalism in Sec.~\ref{sec:diffusive} to study the time dependence of quantum correlations at relatively short times $T$ for different initial conditions.
 The results, demonstrating a gradual development of $T\to \infty$ quantum correlations with increasing $T$, are supported by numerical simulations of a $d=1$ system for all three types of initial states.
 Last but not least, we use in Sec.~\ref{sec:MIPT} the long-time dynamics to get a complementary view on the MIPT in a $d=2$ system and to study it numerically.
 Scaling properties of the quasi-one-dimensional ``localization length'' in time direction (the inverse Lyapunov exponent) are in full agreement with analytical expectations.
-Further, numerical values of the MIPT critical measurement rate and the localization-length critical exponent are consistent with those originally obtained in Ref.~\cite{Poboiko2023b} (see also a more recent work \cite{fan2025entanglement}) by studying scaling properties of $T\to \infty$ states.
+Further, the numerical values of the MIPT critical measurement rate and the localization-length critical exponent are consistent with those originally obtained in Ref.~\cite{Poboiko2023b} (see also a more recent work \cite{fan2025entanglement}) by studying scaling properties of $T\to \infty$ states.
 Our work opens up broad prospects for investigation of quantum dynamics and MIPTs in monitored many-body systems, as discussed in Sec.~\ref{sec:summary}.